 MYTH #1: It’s only abuse if it’s violent.

 Fact: Physical abuse is just one type of child abuse.
 Neglect and emotional abuse can be just as damaging, and since they are more subtle, others are less likely to intervene. .

-Fact: While it’s easy to say that only “bad people” abuse their children, it’s not always so.
-Not all are intentionally harming their children.
+Fact: While it’s easy to say that only “bad people” abuse their children, it’s not always so black and white.
+Not all abusers are intentionally harming their children.
 Many have been victims of abuse themselves, and don’t know any other way to parent.
-Others may be struggling with mental issues or a substance abuse problem.
+Others may be struggling with mental health issues or a substance abuse problem.